Michael-Grandel/DSLR-Demosiac/README.md

 # DSLR-Demosiac
 3 simple algorithms that compiles an image from DSLR camera inputs.

-This program is done via jupyter notebook.
 You can change the images tested in the following code snippets:

 __This part is for the comparison of mosiac and truth image__